Amirparsa-Sal/TA-BOT/README.md

 # TA BOT

-This project is an open source telegram bot which can be used as a teaching assistant bot if you are trying to find an easy and secure way to communicate with your students.
+This project is an open source Telegram bot which can be used as a teaching assistant bot if you are trying to find an easy and secure way to communicate with your students.

 # Features